Updates from the URA during this time

 URA Small Business Emergency Financing Resource

-The URA is temporarily easing and streamlining its Micro-Enterprise Loan Program to support up to 30, 0% loans for small businesses that are not currently URA borrowers.
-Details:
+The URA is temporarily easing and streamlining its Micro-Enterprise Loan Program to provide 0% interest loans to existing and new URA small business borrowers.
+Details of this product:

 - Up to an additional $15,000